smousavi05/Denoising-NeighSTFT/README.md

 in terms of preserving detailed features of seismic signal.
 However, it is fast and data-driven and can be applied in real-time processing of continuous data for event detection purposes.
 Results from application of this algorithm to synthetic and real seismic data show that it holds a great promise for improving microseismic event detection.

-`demo.m` includes all info you need to know for running the code

 ## A Short Description
 Seismic data recorded by surface arrays are often contaminated by unwanted noise.
 In many conventional seismic methods,